evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_AWD/_index.md

 ### Suspension

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 178 mm.
+The ground clearance with this suspension is 160 mm.

+### Steering

+Dynamic steering is a standard on the Hyundai Ioniq 5 Long Range AWD, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes